allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 automagic features that map JSON to a business object (for example, [Jackson](http://jackson.codehaus.org/)).
 There is no explicit conversion, we just call `readEntity` method giving as an argument a class that we want as a response.
 Annotations on this class do the rest.
-Because simplicity — it is easy to forget that assumption that server always returns JSON mappable to our business object is only a good belief.
+Because of this simplicity — it is easy to forget that assumption that server always returns JSON mappable to our business object is only a good belief.
 There are many reasons to fail here, like errors in implementation, misconfiguration or hardware failures.
 This can even be a cause of failure during error handling when you want to read a detailed error message from the response.
 I saw a situation where JSON with an error message was expected, but the server returned